thamiavicente/alurakut/README.md

 ```
 yarn dev
 ```
 <p>4.
 Access the project's localhost.
-A porta padrão é 3000</p>
+The default port is 3000</p>

 ## :interrobang: Problems solution
-<p>To see the problems that arose during development and the solutions that we found, visit the [issues](https://github.com/thamiavicente/alurakut/issues).</p>
+To see the problems that arose during development and the solutions that we found, visit the [issues](https://github.com/thamiavicente/alurakut/issues).</p>

 ## :lock: License
 <p>Copyright:copyright: 2020 - Thami A. Vicente</p>